|

 DOUG:

-English nickname for Douglas, meaning
+Short form of English Douglas, meaning

 "black stream."

-DOUGIE: English pet form of Douglas,
+DOUGIE: Pet form of English

 meaning "black stream."
+Compare with

 DOUGLAS: